trustnote-org/trustnote-common/README.md

 This is a library used in [](https://Trustnote.org) clients.
 Never used directly.
 Some of the clients that require the library:

 * [Trustnote Wallet](../../../trustnote-wallet) - GUI wallet for Mac, Windows, Linux, iOS, and Android.
-* [Trustnote Headless](../../../trustnote-headless) - headless wallet, primarily for server side use.
+* [Trustnote Headless](../../../headless) - headless wallet, primarily for server side use.
-* [Trustnote Relay](../../../trustnote-relay) - relay node for Trustnote network.
-It doesn't hold any private keys.
-* [Trustnote Hub](../../../trustnote-hub) - hub for Trustnote network.
-Includes the relay, plus can store and forward end-to-end encrypted messages among devices on the Trustnote network.

 ## Developer guides